chrishouse/chris-dot-house/_posts/2016-04-01-building-a-home-page-with-grid.md

 }
 {% endhighlight %}

 The two columns set to 12% are used for padding around the main content, *but they're only utilized for the fourth and fifth rows*.
-As you recall, we told our `top-bar`, `main-header`, `hero` and `main-footer` to span across all the columns, including these two "padding" columns.
+As you recall, we told our `top-bar`, `main-header`, `hero` and `main-footer` elements to span across all the columns, including these two "padding" columns.
 Why did we do this?
 Because we want the backgrounds of these elements to span 100% of the viewport width with no white space on either side.
 We only want white space around the `blog-post`/`news` and `sidebar` elements (rows four and five).

 In order to stretch our elements across the full width of the grid while still maintaining padding on either side of the content, we need to explicitly set padding on those elements: